lfost42/networking/modules/1netplus/basics/router/README.md

 You have now completed connecting network devices, configuring the router and wireless LAN, and configuring hosts to connect to the network.
 All devices should be able to connect to the internet.
 Your job is done and Natsumi has offered to cook dinner for you as a reward for your help.

 ### Notes

+No notes for this one, the router IP address and password.

 [BACK TO MAIN](https://github.com/lfost42/networking)